cyberark/kubernetes-conjur-deploy/README.md

 # kubernetes-conjur-deploy

-This repository contains scripts for deploying a Conjur v4 cluster to a Kubernetes or OpenShift environment.
+This repository contains scripts for deploying a Conjur cluster to a Kubernetes or OpenShift environment.

-**Note:** Are you looking to deploy Conjur v5 Enterprise or Conjur v1 OSS to Kubernetes or OpenShift?
-That is not yet supported by this repo, but we are working hard to add that functionality.
-Keep an eye on this README for notices about support for additional Conjur versions.
+**Note:** These scripts are intended for use with Conjur Enterprise (both v4 and v5).
+To deploy Conjur OSS, please use the [Conjur OSS helm chart](https://github.com/cyberark/conjur-oss-helm-chart).

 # Setup